snowflakedb/snowflake-sqlalchemy/README.rst

         from sqlalchemy import create_engine
         engine = create_engine(
-            'snowflake://testuser1:pass@testaccount/db/public?warehouse=testwh',
+            'snowflake://testuser1:0123456@abc123/testdb/public?warehouse=testwh',
             connect_args={
                 'timezone': 'America/Los_Angeles',
             }
         )

-For convenience, you can use the ``snowflake.sqlalchemy.URL`` method to construct the connection string and connect to the database.
+For convenience, you can use the :code:`snowflake.sqlalchemy.URL` method to construct the connection string and connect to the database.
 The following example constructs the same connection string from the previous example:

     .. code-block:: python